 300 Longer shot of the pod exiting the Discovery One.
 (1:14:13)

-This appears to be shot 225 though with the flight deck in color, and now we have the pod being ejected.
-In fact, it is the same shot as 225.
+This appears to be shot 224 though with the flight deck in color, and now we have the pod being ejected.
+In fact, it is the same shot as 224.
 The lights and shadows are the same.
 The communication dish is at the same angle.
-The person on the pilot deck appears to make no movement throughout here, whereas it is obviously Poole in shot 303.
+The person on the pilot deck appears to make no movement throughout here, and it is obviously Poole in shot 303 whereas it would have been Dave in shot 224 in black and white.

-If one looks closely one will realize that we can see Dave's red helmet hanging behind the computer console, not Poole's yellow helmet.
+If one looks closely one will realize that we can see Dave's red helmet hanging behind the computer console in shot 300, not Poole's yellow helmet.
 We see that it is red.
 Also, if it was Poole's helmet it would be hanging next to the blue atmospheric suit.

 The inconsistencies here with what we know to be going on in the primary story line should be of interest because of Kubrick using this shot when we first saw Dave and the flight deck was in black and white.
 That we see Dave's red helmet plays in with the ambiguities in the next section when Poole goes EVA instead.
 This is purposeful and further confuses the two incidents which are closely connected, Poole's EVA being a replay of Dave's.
 It may seem peculiar that Kubrick would purposefully confuse the two walks, meshing them together in this fashion, but one will see in the next section how he also strongly reinforces the sense of doubling, of twinship, having shots from Poole's exercise being nearly indistinguishible from Dave's.